Shepherd Hills Tested: 2011 season

 In the 2011 season, at age three, Shepherd Hills Tested was still named D&H's Smooth Groove, but competed several times on the PRCA circuit.

 Shepherd Hills Tested competed in the PBR a couple times on the circuit's lower tours.
 Then he competed at a BFTS event in Billings, Montana, in September.
 He bucked off Colby Yates in 2.99 seconds for an even 45 points.
 Then he bucked off Reese Cates in 2.14 seconds for a decent score of 44.25 points.
-Finally, he bucked in one round in the PBR BFTS World Finals at the Thomas & Mack Center in Las Vegas, Nevada, where he bucked off Dusty Eprom in 5.67 seconds and earned an average bull score of 43 points.
+Finally, he bucked in one round in the PBR BFTS World Finals at the Thomas & Mack Center in Las Vegas, Nevada, where he bucked off Dusty Ephrom in 5.67 seconds and earned an average bull score of 43 points.

 Shepherd Hills Tested competed in the PRCA regular season at least five times.
 In May 2011 in Eagle Mountain, Utah, he bucked off Boedie Evans in 4 seconds for a score of 39 points.
 Also in May 2011 in Eagle Mountain, Utah, he bucked off Carter Downing in 4 seconds for a score of 42 points.
 In July 2011 in Estes Park, Colorado, he bucked off Cody Wooldrige in 4 seconds for a score of 45 points.
-In August 2011 in Riverton, Wyoming, he and Chance Smart had a no score.
+In August 2011 in Riverton, Wyoming, he bucked off Chance Smart.
 Also in August 2011, in Grace, Idaho, he bucked off Trenten Montero in 2.55 seconds and earned a score of 43 points.
 He bucked in competition at the 2011 NFR two times in December.
 He bucked off Wesley Silcox in 4.08 seconds for an exceptional bull score of 47 points.
 Then he bucked off Steve Woolsey in 4.40 seconds for another high bull score of 46.
 He also won the most money in the regular season of the ABBI in 2011.